Skip to content

 This is a living document, reviewed and updated regularly as our practices evolve.
 The online version is always the most current.

-GetPost Labs Pty Ltd (ABN 82 634 520 924) operates lex-aml, an AML/CTF compliance platform for Australian businesses.
+GetPost Labs Pty Ltd (ABN 82 634 520 924) operates Lex-AML, an AML/CTF workspace for Australian businesses.
 We are committed to protecting personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).

 This policy explains what personal information GetPost Labs collects, how we handle it, and how you can access, correct or make a complaint about our handling of your information.